Tuesday, November 2, 2010

 Just fifteen years after the original, first-class Plaza Hotel was opened, Fred Sterry announced on June 12, 1905 that it would be razed and a new Plaza erected on the site.

 Sterry, who was from Hot Springs, Virginia, had big plans.
-“The new hotel will be about seventeen stories high and in width and depth pretty much the same size of the old one.
-The architect is J. H. Hardenberg, who planned the Manhattan…In general plan the new hotel will resemble the Carlton Hotel in London.
+“The new hotel will be about seventeen stories high and in width and depth pretty much the same size of the old one.," he announced.
+"The architect is J. H. Hardenberg, who planned the Manhattan…In general plan the new hotel will resemble the Carlton Hotel in London."

-“It will be an exclusive and absolutely first-class hotel in every way.
+It will be an exclusive and absolutely first-class hotel in every way.
 The two features which come to my mind now will be a driveway into the hotel from the plaza and an Italian garden in the rear.
-There will be about 700 rooms in the house.”
+There will be about 700 rooms in the house.

 Sterry got the architect's name slightly wrong.
 It was Henry J. Hardenbergh, who was responsible for the Dakota Apartments, the Waldorf and Astoria Hotels, and other distinctive structures.

-On the afternoon of July 12, 1906 thirty “muscular iron workers, members of the Housesmiths’ and Bridgemen’s Union murdered one special policeman and left for dead two others…” according to The New York Times.
+The old Plaza Hotel was demolished the following month and construction began immediately.
+Things took an ugly turn when a year later the George A. Fuller Construction Company hired non-union workers.
+On the afternoon of July 12, 1906, thirty “muscular iron workers, members of the Housesmiths’ and Bridgemen’s Union murdered one special policeman and left for dead two others…” according to The New York Times.
 The gang used “iron bars, heavy wrenches and sledge hammers” to “beat them into insensibility.”

 Despite the scandal and sensational trials that followed, construction continued and the opulent hotel was completed in September 1907.
 The astonishing $12.5 million cost of construction and outfitting the hotel necessitated the largest mortgage ever placed on a hotel property.

-Permanent residents, among them Alfred G. Vanderbilt, George J. Gould, and Henry Fink, moved in on Monday morning, September 23 – a week before the public would be admitted, thus insuring privacy and discretion during move-in.
+Permanent residents, among them Alfred G. Vanderbilt, George J. Gould, and Henry Fink, moved in on Monday morning, September 23–a week before the public would be admitted, thus insuring privacy and discretion during move-in.

-On September 29, 1907, a day after the grand public opening, The New York Times filled an entire page describing the new hotel.
+On September 29, 1907, a day after the grand public opening, The New York Times filled an entire page in describing the new hotel.
 “One more institution will have been added to New York’s variegated social life,” the newspaper said.
-“The city will have gained another show place, the tourists on the rubber-neck automobiles will have an additional kink to put in their necks, and a few more descriptive paragraphs will have to be crowded into the all-around-the-city travelogue.”
+“The city will have gained another showplace, the tourists on the rubber-neck automobiles will have an additional kink to put in their necks, and a few more descriptive paragraphs will have to be crowded into the all-around-the-city travelogue.”

 The Palm Court - 1907